-The proceeds from, and purchases of, available-for-sale securities is primarily related to normal purchases, sales and maturities of the debt securities included in our \$100 million investment portfolio.
+Cash paid in business combinations and asset acquisitions relates to our fiscal 2013 and 2012 acquisitions.
+For an additional description of the acquisitions completed during the nine months ended September 28, 2013, see Note 3 in the notes to condensed consolidated financial statements.
+The proceeds from, purchases of and maturities of available-for-sale securities are primarily related to normal purchases, sales and maturities of the debt securities included in our investment portfolio.

-In connection with our business combinations and asset acquisitions completed before March 30, 2013, we may be obligated to make payments based on, or subject to the satisfaction of, certain performance metrics.
-If performance is such that these payments are fully achieved, we would be obligated to pay up to an aggregate of \$14.4 million in cash during the next 37 months.
+In connection with our business combinations and asset acquisitions completed in prior fiscal years, we may be obligated to make payments based on, or subject to the satisfaction of, certain performance metrics.
+If performance is such that these payments are fully achieved, we would be obligated to pay up to an aggregate of \$14.3 million in cash during the next 31 months.

-During fiscal 2013, we expect to use cash for our acquisitions of Tensilica and Cosmic.
-We also expect to continue our investing activities, including purchasing property, plant and equipment, purchasing intangible assets, purchasing software licenses, business combinations, and making long-term equity investments.
+We expect to continue our investing activities, including purchasing property, plant and equipment, purchasing intangible assets, business combinations, purchasing software licenses, and making long-term equity investments.